 - 1. This class is allowed a 2'6" x 2'6" space for display. - 2.
-Basket must include six or more different kinds of vegetables.
-There may not be more than 2 different varieties of any vegetable.
+Display must include 6 or more different kinds of vegetables or fruits.
+There may not be more than 2 different varieties of any vegetable/fruit.
 For example, red and white potatoes would be classified as two different varieties.
-Acorn squash and zucchini would be classified as two different vegetables. - The number and type of vegetables used must conform to the Vegetable Plate/display list. - 3.
-Exhibitors must provide the name and variety of all vegetables used (i.e. Cabbage Golden Acre; Cucumber, slicing Straight Eight; Tomatoes, slicing Rocky Top; Snap Beans Contender, etc.)
+Acorn squash and zucchini would be classified as two different vegetables. - 3.
+The number and type of vegetables/fruits used must conform to the Vegetable/Fruit Plate/Display List.
+Fruit Plate list is below vegetable plate list. - 4.
+Exhibitors must provide the name and variety of all vegetables/fruit used. (i.e., Cabbage Golden Acre; Cucumber, slicing Straight Eight; Tomatoes, slicing Rocky Top; Snap Beans Contender, etc.)